 4. Might Be An Issue with Procreate

-It’s conceivable that Procreate is having some technical issues if none of these solutions have solved the problem and you’re having trouble figuring it out.
+It’s conceivable that Procreate has some technical issues if none of these solutions have solved the problem and you’re having trouble figuring it out.
 Check if there are any updates for the application that is available before proceeding or uninstalling.
 If so, such changes could take care of the problem of preventing the import of fonts.

 You might try closing the program and restarting it if there isn’t an update available or if you’re still experiencing problems.
 Before closing, make sure to save all of your work.
 The application might be reinstalled after being uninstalled as a final resort.